 Visuals are a unique way to portray the vision you have for your brand because a picture really is worth a thousand words.
 Photos of a nice, clean store give the viewer a this-place-has-their-shit-together sense of security, as well as inviting them to come to see that you really do have your shit together.
 Attractive photos of your items and selection will tell the customer about the quality of experience they can’t get anywhere else.
 A quote of a positive review of your product… you get the point.

 And the truth is that it’s up to you how to portray your vision.
 If you want to button up your site and go for the no-nonsense look, use one of the ideas mentioned above.
 Or if you want to have some fun with it, feel free to throw up a meme or catchy GIF – people’s eyes are attracted to movement, plus a quick laugh is always appreciated by an unsuspecting window-shopper.
 Both are equally common and effective ways to relate to the viewer; use the devilishly creative mind that got you this far and you should be fine.

 So there you have it, folks.
-You need a website in order to stay afloat in the modern marketplace, and the better it works (and looks), the more likely people are to trust your products and in turn, your brand.
+A website should be one of the first targets of your dispensary marketing plan, and the better it works (and looks), the more likely people are to trust your products and in turn, your brand.
 But in the end, what keeps you a step ahead of the competition will be how active you are with your rewards, never giving the customer a reason to go anywhere else.